zxps/translator/README.md

  - Get free yandex api key.
  - Then put your yandex api key instead YOUR_YANDEX_API_KEY in config.properties file

+If you whant to run from anywhere:

+    $ ln -s /your/current/path/translate.sh /usr/local/bin/translate

 **Run**

     $ ./translate.sh robust